Expand your organization into Spain — without a Spanish entity

 Spain has a social healthcare system that is funded by the government, so employers do not need to offer private health insurance.
 However, some companies do choose to, particularly for senior-level positions, and it can be a desirable feature for many potential employees.

 Compensation Laws in Spain

 As of June 2020, the minimum wage in Spain is €1,108.30 per month.
 Some roles and industries may have a higher minimum if this has been negotiated and agreed upon.

 Establishing a Spanish benefits system for your workforce can be difficult as a foreign organization.
 With the language and cultural differences, and a complicated, unique collection of employment laws, running a comprehensive and compliant benefits system can be very time-consuming

-At New Horizons, we specialize in establishing and running Spanish employee benefits systems.
+A Spain Employer of Record, specializes in administering Spanish employee benefits systems.
 We’ll handle everything, using our experience to ensure you are ready to commence operations in Spain quickly and efficiently.